NetOfficeFw/Docs/app/migrate-notice/index.md

 ---
 _body_class: "landing-page landing-page-notice"
 _is_landing_page: true
-hero_title: "Notice: Upgrade to NetOfficeFw packages"
+hero_title: "❗ Use NetOfficeFw packages"
 hero_body: "Official NetOffice libraries are published as NuGet packages with prefix <strong>NetOfficeFw.*</strong>"
 ---

-## Why Should I Upgrade?
+## Move Away From Old Packages

 We noticed that old NetOffice packages on NuGet server are no longer available (NetOffice releases 1.7.3 and older) and a rogue account named *netofficedotnet*